marcosalvalaggio/edamame/docs/index.rst

 * Add support for the SVM in the classifier module.
 * Add the ClassifierDiagnose class in the classifier module.
+* Add to the edamame-notebook repository the notebook of the EDA in a classification problem.
+* Add to the edamame-notebook repository the notebook of the train/diagnose classification models.

 .. toctree::